 - You’ll start by adding the undrained BUSH’S® Black Bean Fiesta, BUSH’S® Blackeye Peas, drained and rinsed, and drained (or thawed or cut from the cob) sweet corn to a large bowl.

 - Next, you’ll want to prep these ingredients: the red onion, peppers, cilantro, jalapeno and cherry tomatoes.
 One of the “secrets” to a really good cowboy caviar is making sure all of the ingredients are roughly the same size.
-You want to chop the veggies to roughly the size of the beans so it eats like a good pico de gallo or chunky salsa.
-To do this obviously takes a little more time than a quick coarse chop.
-You’ll also want to make sure your cherry tomatoes aren’t too big.
-You can see by the pictures that halving the tomatoes made them pretty small, but occasionally I’ll quarter them if they are on the bigger size.
+You can see from the pictures that halving the tomatoes made them pretty small, but occasionally I’ll quarter them if they are on the bigger size.
 Also, with the red onions, the longer they sit with the salad, the more overpowering they become.
 I suggest soaking the chopped red onion in a bowl/cup of cold water for the duration of your prep time with the other ingredients.
 Drain the onion and add to the salad before eating.

 - Next, is the dressing.
 This dressing is very light and simple, but it packs a punch.
 It’s got delicious seasonings and really amps up the Mexican flavors in this dish.
 To make the dressing, I like to add all of the ingredients to a mason jar and shake it up to combine.